sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-radarbox.md

 Before running `docker compose`, we also want to update the configuration of the `ultrafeeder` container, so that it generates MLAT data for radarbox.

+**NOTE: If you are using the sample `docker-compose.yml` provided, this step has already been done for you.**

 Open the `docker-compose.yml` and make the following environment value is part of the `ULTRAFEEDER_CONFIG` variable to the `ultrafeeder` service:

 ```yaml